worldline/angular-training/docs/src/en/services.md

 At bootstrap, Angular creates an application-wide injector.
 If other injectors are needed, Angular will create them along the way.
 The injector creates dependencies (most often in the form of services), and maintains a container of dependency instances that it reuses if possible.
 The injector gets the information about how to create or retrieve a dependency from a provider.
 A service usually acts as its own provider.

-You may not have realised, but we have already used providers.
+You may not have realized, but we have already used providers.
 In the pipe chapter, to use the `UpperCasePipe` in the component class instead of in the template, we added it to the providers array of the component.

 When Angular discovers that a component depends on a service, it first checks if the injector has any existing instances of that service.
 If a requested service instance doesn't yet exist, the injector makes one using the registered provider, and adds it to the injector before returning the service to Angular.
 When all requested services have been resolved and returned, Angular can call the component's constructor.